Peab

-Peab AB is a construction and civil engineering company headquartered in Förslöv, Scania, listed on NASDAQ OMX Stockholm.
+Peab AB (originally Paulsson Entreprenad AktieBolag) is a construction and civil engineering company headquartered in Förslöv, Scania, listed on NASDAQ OMX Stockholm.
 It is the third largest construction company in Sweden and the Nordic region, with annual revenues exceeding SEK 50 billion.
 Peab has approximately 130 regional offices and 14,578 employees in Sweden, Norway and Finland.

 History

 The foundation of Peab was laid in 1959 by the brothers Erik and Mats Paulsson, then aged 16 and 14 respectively, to help farmers with refuse collection and disposal.
 However, the current name wasn't used until 1967, when the brothers created the limited company Bröderna Paulsson Peab AB, shifting focus towards construction at the same time.
 The company expanded in southern Sweden by acquisitions throughout the '70s and '80s.

 Peab finally reached national coverage in 1991, after a merger with the OTC-traded company Hallströms and Nisses AB; a company whose market was Stockholm and northern Sweden, supplementing Peab's market coverage.
 The first international expansion occurred in 1994, when Peab acquired Fagbygg A/S in Norway, which later merged with NOR Gruppen A/S, making it the fourth largest construction company in Norway.
 In 1999 the company entered the Finnish market, after acquiring Rakennus OY Leo Heinänen, which was complemented with Seicon and Vasa Betong in 2003.

 In 2011, Mats Paulsson stepped down as CEO, moving into the position of Vice Chairman of the Board.
 Erik Paulsson with family sold their shares in Peab to Mats Paulsson and his family in 2014.